 Born during Mao's reign, into a generation where fine arts or academic training were taboo, he taught himself to draw as an autodidact.
 Through various encounters he came into contact with the world of comics and soon became known in France with his trilogy “Une vie Chinoise”.

 His impressive graphic work has been translated into some fifteen languages and shows contemporary Chinese history through the prism of its own history; all in a breathtaking style supported by his great knowledge of multiple artistic techniques: traditional painting, propaganda drawings, press drawings, caricatures, works with tight lines, ink drawings, washed drawings, watercolours.

 Since 2015, Li Kunwu, in collaboration with Est-Ouest 371, has been developing new forms of artistic expression in large, or rather extremely large, format that can be seen more as contemporary art than comic strips.

 His drawings have already been exhibited in many places: at the Cernuschi Museum (Paris, 2015), at the Toulouse-Lautrec Museum (Albi, 2017), in Shanghai with the Michelin Corporate Foundation (2016) and with the Vuitton Collection (2018), at the Gorslinemuseum (Burgundy, 2016), at FRAC Auvergne (2018) and in La Rochelle (2020).

 François Schuiten and Li Kunwu both have a passion for trains, one created a train museum in an ancient jewel of Brussels railway architecture, the other investigated the railway line built in Yunnan province at the beginning of the 20th century.
-Both are preparing an exhibition on the Beijing-Hankou line (Hankou, Wuchang and Hanyang constitute the current Wuhan), presented in Brussels in 2021.
+Together they worked on four drawings for the exhibition on the Beijing-Hankou line presented in Trainworld in 2021.